-"Termination" includes a situation where one of the specified officers has been demoted or has had responsibilities removed such that the individual no longer functions in the same position, even if the individual remains employed.7 A Form 8-K is also required when a principal financial officer temporarily turns those duties over to another person (both at the time of the stepping down and replacement of the principal financial officer and at the time the original principal financial officer returns and the temporary principal financial officer departs).8 If the officer who resigns, retires or is terminated was a named executive officer in the most recent proxy statement (or other SEC filing requiring executive officer compensation disclosure) and the company:
+"Termination" includes a situation where one of the specified officers has been demoted or has had responsibilities removed such that the individual no longer functions in the same position, even if the individual remains employed.
+A Form 8-K also is required when a principal financial officer temporarily turns those duties over to another person (both at the time of the stepping down and replacement of the principal financial officer and at the time the original principal financial officer returns and the temporary principal financial officer departs).